Pearls from artists* # 262

 Comments are welcome!

-Posted on August 23, 2017, in An Artist's Life, Art in general, Domestic Threats, Inspiration, Pearls from Artists, Quotes and tagged "Art & Fear: Observations On the Perils (and Rewards) of ARTMAKING", "Big Deal", audience, bison, contradiction, David Bayles, doubt, making art, nourishment in the work, pastel, reward, sandpaper, Ted Orlando, uncertainty.
+Posted on August 23, 2017, in 2017, An Artist's Life, Art in general, Domestic Threats, Inspiration, Pearls from Artists, Quotes and tagged "Art & Fear: Observations On the Perils (and Rewards) of ARTMAKING", "Big Deal", audience, bison, contradiction, David Bayles, doubt, making art, nourishment in the work, pastel, reward, sandpaper, Ted Orlando, uncertainty.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 262.